Howard Nelson (actor)

-Howard ‘Vanderhorn’ Nelson (1934-7 December 2007) was an ex-champion bodybuilder who also acted in many British sex comedies.
-Cast in both comedy roles as well as `heavies' due to his muscular appearance, Nelson's most regular employer was close personal friend Harrison Marks.
-For many years Nelson worked in Marks' Studio in Farringdon.
-As well as being a regular in Marks' softcore films (The Nine Ages of Nakedness, Come Play With Me), Nelson also appeared in several of Marks 8mm glamour films.
-Nelson also made several (non sex) appearances in various blue films made by Marks, usually wearing elaborate disguises like dark glasses and/or a blonde wig.
-In 1978 he appeared on the cover of Forum magazine (Vol.10, No.11) he also featured as a 'spanking milkman' in the second issue of New Janus (circa 1982), a corporal punishment magazine Marks edited.
+Howard "Vanderhorn" Nelson (1934 – 7 December 2007) was an ex-champion bodybuilder who also acted in many British sex comedies.
+Cast both in comedy roles and as "heavies" due to his muscular appearance, Nelson's most regular employer was close personal friend Harrison Marks.
+For many years Nelson worked in Marks' studio in Farringdon.
+As well as being a regular in Marks' softcore films (The Nine Ages of Nakedness, Come Play With Me), Nelson also appeared in several of Marks' 8mm glamour films.
+Nelson also made several non-sexual appearances in various blue films made by Marks, usually wearing elaborate disguises such as dark glasses and/or a blonde wig.
+In 1978 he appeared on the cover of Forum magazine (Vol.10, No.11).
+He also featured as a "spanking milkman" in the second issue of New Janus (circa 1982), a corporal punishment magazine that Marks edited.

 Latterly, Howard worked for a time at Lovejoy’s Bookshop, and was occasionally spotted around the Charing Cross area.
-Howard Nelson died of natural causes at his South London home in December 2007, in February 2009 the Metropolitan Police launched an appeal to find any of his surviving relatives.
+He died of natural causes at his South London home in December 2007, in February 2009 the Metropolitan Police launched an appeal to find any of his surviving relatives.